aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/slide/render_to_graphics/_index.md

 ## render_to_graphics {#asposeslidesexportirenderingoptions-asposepydrawinggraphics-float-float}
-Renders certain slide to a Graphics object using specified size.
+Renders certain slide to a Graphics object with custom scaling.

 ```python